UniqueNetwork/evm-coder/README.md

 )]
 impl ContractHandle{}
 ```

-Here we have described our contract named `MyContract`, which implements two interfaces `ERC721` and `CustomContract`.
+The code above defines a contract named MyContract that implements two interfaces, namely, ERC721 and CustomContract.

-Next, we implement the ERC721 interface:
+Moving forward, we proceed to actually implement the ERC721 interface:
 ```rust
 // This docs will be included into the generated `sol` file.
 /// @title ERC-721 Non-Fungible Token Standard